 - Rising need for refactoring: When performance falls short, refactoring would also be required.
 For example, when costs are unexpectedly high because of application and database inefficiencies or security flaws, the program cannot interface with native security systems.
 Then, the cloud-based application might need refactoring.

-- Not the most cost-saving strategy: Lift and shift isn't always able to fully use native cloud features, so you might need extra tools and costs afterwards.
+- Not the most cost-saving strategy: Lift and shift is not always able to fully use native cloud features, so you might need extra tools and costs afterwards.

 - Problem fixing: In certain circumstances, the software is written poorly, resulting in a large number of defects.
 With refactoring, bad patterns can be detected and eliminated effectively.